 - Understand how bullies, victims and bystanders help to perpetuate bullying and school violence.

 - Describe the differences in bullying behaviors between boys and girls and how teachers can address the difference in planning behavior interventions.

 - Learn how to use the 6 Step Anti-Bullying Plan, the Pikas Method of Shared Concern, Circles of Friends, Support Groups and Collaborative Problem Solving to decrease school violence.

 - Assess your school environment and identify goals to implement an anti-bullying policy to create a safe school environment.

 - Understand the importance of the peer group and utilize peer mediation, mentoring and partnering to prevent bullying.

-CEA_Bullying Prevention (PDF Document)
+Bullying Prevention (Course at a Glance) (PDF Document)